Veterans & Armed Forces

 In Congress, I've worked to help veterans transition their skills from service to business through my bill, the SERV Act.
 This bipartisan legislation helps veteran entrepreneurs succeed by examining the barriers they face, including lack of access to credit, and by increasing promotion of small business programs available to veterans.
 In addition, I voted to pass legislation that addresses the veteran suicide crisis, as well as veterans experiencing homelessness.
 I also voted for the Blue Water Navy Vietnam Veterans Act so more Vietnam War veterans who were exposed to Agent Orange can get the crucial benefits they need.

 More on Veterans & Armed Forces

-Rep. Sharice Davids on Tuesday announced her second annual “Valentines for Veterans” program to collect and distribute homemade Valentine’s Day cards to veterans in Kansas’ 3rd District.
+Representative Sharice Davids today announced her third annual “Valentines for Veterans” program to collect and distribute Valentine’s Day cards to veterans in Kansas’ 3rd District.

 Residents are encouraged to mail cards to Davids’ office in Kansas City or email a digital card to KS03valentinesforvets@gmail.com starting today through Friday, February 12.
 Davids will then drop off the cards at the Kansas City VA.

 Rep. Sharice Davids has nominated 31 students from the Kansas Third District for an appointment to a U.S. Service Academy.

 “As the daughter of an Army veteran, I’m honored to nominate hardworking, bright, and talented young people from Kansas’ Third District to our nation’s military service academies,” said Davids.
 “These are some of the best universities in the country and help build strong leaders in our armed forces and beyond.
 I look forward to seeing all that these young Kansans accomplish.”